coffee2code/auto-hyperlink-urls/README.md

 # Auto-hyperlink URLs

-A plugin for WordPress that automatically hyperlinks text URLs and email addresses originally written only as plaintext.
+A plugin for WordPress that automatically turns plaintext URLs and email addresses into links.

 This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/auto-hyperlink-urls/